 The idea for the interior design to some extent refers to the old Mediterranean architecture, while equipment and furnishings in order to avoid banality, was supposed to be a little eccentric, mysterious and elegant.
 The kitchen has a simple, homely and a little rural character.
 Furniture, lamps and accessories have been completed thanks to contacts with collectors and dealers from whom designer has been acquiring those items for years.
 In many cases, they were completely renovated.
 Designer, Jacek Kolasiński, is also pleased that most furniture, lamps and rugs come from Poland.
 Several of these items are very unique (some of them were even made bespoke many years ago).
-Among the furniture and equipment there are also products of the Czech Republic and Denmark at the turn of 50-60, as well as items designed by our studio and manufactured in Poland.
+Among the furniture and equipment there are also products of the Czech Republic and Denmark at the turn of 50-60, as well as items designed by our studio and manufactured in our befriended carpentry shop.
 It is interesting to mention the fact that the apartment has a well that is eight meters deep.

 - The large wool carpet in the living room is by Kowary, 1968.

 - Chest of drawers in the living room (next to the graphics by Wieslaw Walkuski), was made bespoke for one of the party activists at the turn of 60-70 in Katowice.

 - Chandelier in the kitchen is a polish design from the 60s-70s.